| Activities

 of Montreal and the Center for European Studies of Carleton University with

 the support of the Consulat général de France à Québec.
-Read the programme.
+Read the programme. * A European Constitution:

 What Future? / Une Constitution pour l’Europe: quel avenir?
 Round